lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 #### Moving resources

+Resources CAN be moved between:

+1. Resource groups
+2. Subscriptions
+3. Regions

+Moving between resource groups and subscriptions is a meta-data operation and is handled by the Azure Resource Manager, the underlying service that handles request from the portal, Azure CLI, PowerShell, REST, and SDK.
+Moving between REGIONS requires the Azure Resource Mover tool.
+The Azure Resource MOver is part of the portal to assist in all THREE move scenarios.
+Note: You can only do one move type at a time e.g you can't move regions and subscriptions at the same time.

+Reminder: The location hierarchy in Azure is Georgraphies -> Regions -> Availability Zones -> Data Centers.

-Can move resources between resource groups or subscriptions.
-The source and target resource groups are locked until the move is complete.
+> The source and target resource groups are locked until the move is complete.

+Many resources are unsupported, while others have special conditions, and others are fully-supported.
+The full list of [move operation support for resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-support-resources).
+Virtual machines have a dedicated [move guidance for VMs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-limitations/virtual-machines-move-limitations) page for supported/unsupported scenarios.

+Some supported resources for moving regions:

+- VMs and disks (including encrypted)
+- Availability sets
+- Virtual networks
+- Public IPs
+- Network securty groups (NSG)
+- Load balancers (internal and public)
+- Azure SQL databases and elastic pools
-Moving resources does NOT move the location.

-Moving a VPN gateway MUST move the IP address too.
+Moving a resource requires moving dependent resources e.g. a VM would also need to move public IP, the drive, the NIC. a VPN gateway MUST move the IP address too

-Moving a VM and NIC MUST move dependent resources too.

 If a resource group has a ReadOnly lock you CAN add/move resources to it.
 The resource group PROPERTIES are read-only, and it's resources inherit the ReadOnly lock (I think).

 ### Governance

-Important!
-Azure Management Groups + Azure Policy = Azure Governance
+> Azure Governance = Management Groups/Subscriptions + RBAC + Policies/Blueprints + Locks/Tags

 Policies are applied to a scope (and child scopes).
 Global policies (and/or role-based access control) would be applied at the root management group.
 The AD Global admin needs to elevate to User Access Administrator role.
 New subscriptions default to root management group, and can see it, but don't have access to modify.
 Best practice: Be very careful with policies and especially RBAC at root management, because it would apply to EVERYTHING in that tenant.